Charging Comparison

 Charging Speed

-The Ford E-Transit has a peak DC charging speed of 115 kW, which is roughly 28% faster than the Maxus eDeliver 3 at 90 kW.
-In practice, peak speed only tells part of the story.
+The Ford E-Transit has the higher published DC charging figure at 115 kW, which is roughly 28% higher than the Maxus eDeliver 3 at 90 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Ford E-Transit finishes in about 34 minutes, which is 1 minutes quicker than the Maxus eDeliver 3 at 35 minutes.
+For the published fast-charge window, the Ford E-Transit is listed at about 34 minutes, which is 1 minutes quicker than the Maxus eDeliver 3 at 35 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency

-The Ford E-Transit offers 250 km of real-world range, which is 60 km more than the Maxus eDeliver 3 at 190 km.
-These are real-world estimates, not WLTP numbers.
-Expect your actual range to vary with speed, weather, terrain, and driving style.
+The Ford E-Transit has a WLTP rated range of approximately 317 km, which is roughly 72 km more than the Maxus eDeliver 3 at approximately 245 km.
+WLTP is a standardized lab test.
+Expect your actual range to be lower, varying with speed, weather, terrain, and driving style.

 Efficiency matters more than battery size for daily driving costs.
 The Ford E-Transit consumes 272 Wh/km, compared to 276 Wh/km for the Maxus eDeliver 3.
 That means the Ford E-Transit uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.

 A more efficient car does not always mean more range.
 Battery size plays a role too.
-The Ford E-Transit has a 68 kWh useable battery , while the Maxus eDeliver 3 has 52.5 kWh.
+The Ford E-Transit has approximately 68 kWh of useable battery , while the Maxus eDeliver 3 has approximately 52.5 kWh.

 Which One Should You Choose?